kristenkamouh/Happy-Birthday/README.md

 - add the file directory
 - choose if you want the app to be window or console based
 - add an icon (optional)
-- add extra files (in this case the .mp3 file for the background music)
+- add extra files (add the .mp3 file for the background music)
 - click on generate
-- the output should be in a folder named 'output' in the folder you are in
+- the output should be in a folder named 'output' in the directory you chose